 Education: A high school diploma or the equivalent is required.

 Experience: At least two years of general office experience is required.
 However, specialized training or education beyond high school which includes knowledge of general office procedures and the skills required for the position may be substituted for one of the years of work experience.

-Skills: A keyboarding rate of 40 words per minute is required.
+Skills: Keyboarding skills are required.
 Familiarity with Microsoft Office programs, including Word, Excel, and Outlook is required.
+The ability to relate to high school and college-age students is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Written and verbal communication skills, the ability to operate electronic, photocopier or other standard office machines, perform routine alpha-numeric filing tasks, and perform basic recordkeeping and tabulation tasks are preferred.
-The ability to relate to high school and college-age students is required.

 1. Performs receptionist duties by greeting University employees, students, and visitors, directing them to the appropriate offices or persons, providing factual information or materials in response to routine inquiries (within the capability to do so and within prescribed policies), answering the telephone, taking messages or routing calls according to office procedures utilizing organizational familiarity and necessary discretion, making appointments as appropriate, and assisting with the opening and closing procedures of the residence hall each semester.

 2. Distributes incoming correspondence to appropriate office personnel, students, and/or faculty by maintaining the accuracy of resident’s mailbox assignments and receiving, sorting, opening (as appropriate), and routing correspondence according to prescribed USPS and departmental procedures and guidelines.